gdha/pi-stories/docs/pi-stories15.md

 ntopng-6586866d8b-w668c   0/1     ImagePullBackOff   0          69m
 ```

-The first thing we think of is a missmatch of our GitHub Container Registry (ghrc) Personal Access Token (PAT).
+The first thing we think of is a mismatch of our GitHub Container Registry (ghrc) Personal Access Token (PAT).
 How can we verify that the PAT our kubernetes cluster knows is still the same as the one listed in our `~/.ghcr-token` file?

 As we know in which namespace to look (in our case ntopng) we can start digging as follow: